Suicide, exile abroad and prison: The stories behind the Post Office scandal

 Eventually, Mr Shiju returned to the UK in 2015, but he says his wife’s family still refuse to speak to him and did not attend his daughter’s wedding, as they believe he is a thief.

-In 2020 he was accepted into the Horizon Shortfall Scheme but says he has only been offered just over £12,000 in compensation and his case is still ongoing.
+In 2020 he was accepted into the Horizon Shortfall Scheme but says he has only been offered just over £12,000 in compensation and his case is continuing.

-When approached by The Independent, the Post Office said they were unable to comment on individual cases.
+When approached by The Independent, the Post Office said it couldn’t comment on individual cases.

-Across the country in Newcastle, Christopher Head, a former postmaster, also felt forced to leave the country after he lost his livelihood.
+Across the country in Newcastle-upon-Tyne, Christopher Head, a former postmaster, also felt forced to leave the country after he lost his livelihood.

-After five months his case was dropped, but the organisation insisted he still paid back the £88,098 they believed he had stolen.
+After five months his case was dropped, but the organisation insisted he still paid back the £88,098 they claimed he had stolen.

 “I knew then that it was really serious and it was a lot of money that I couldn’t repay,” he said.
 “They interviewed me and when they sat me down and read me all my rights it really hit home.”